E2E Architecture

 What is Product Lifecycle Management (PLM)?

-Product Lifecycle Management – or PLM – refers to the strategic management and integration of all information, processes, and decisions throughout the entire lifecycle of a product.
-From the initial idea through development, manufacturing, use, and finally to disposal or recycling, every step is systematically supported.
+Product Lifecycle Management – PLM for short – refers to the strategic management and integration of all information, processes, and decisions along the entire lifecycle of a product.
+From the initial idea through development, manufacturing, and use, all the way to disposal or recycling, every step is systematically accompanied.

-The goal of this management is to bring products to market more efficiently, cost-effectively, and sustainably throughout their entire lifecycle.
+The goal of this management is to bring products to market more efficiently, cost-effectively, and sustainably across their entire lifecycle.

-PLM is not just an IT system, but rather a company-wide concept that connects technical solutions, organizational processes, and entrepreneurial thinking.
-Companies that implement PLM consistently create a common data foundation for all stakeholders, from product development to production to customer service, providing advantages at every stage.
+PLM is not just a pure IT system, but rather an enterprise-wide concept that connects technical solutions, organizational processes, and entrepreneurial thinking.
+Companies that consistently implement PLM create a common database for everyone involved, from product development and production to customer service, which provides advantages at every point.

 How does PLM work?